 At this age your baby’s memory is improving and she is beginning to understand her special relationship with you and other close family members and friends.
 With this new realisation comes new anxieties – you may have a clingy baby on your hands (or wrapped around your legs!)

+At this age, babies generally will drop to just two naps a day.
+If your baby only has short naps they may need a third nap for a little longer.
+At this age babies still need about 12-15 hours of sleep a day.
 You might find it more difficult to put your baby to bed now that he is on the move.
 Once your little one works out how to pull to standing he’ll want to practice at every opportunity – even at bedtime.